Rules of Procedure of the Metropolitan Council 2015-2019

-This agenda shall show on all planning and zoning and mandatory referral matters listed thereon the vote of the Planning Commission on its action on such matter and shall similarly indicate the vote of all other boards and commissions of their recommendations of such matters which were referred to such boards and commissions.
+This agenda shall show on all planning and zoning and mandatory referral matters listed thereon the vote of the Planning Commission upon its action on such matter.

 Members of Council desiring to receive all agendas by U.S. mail shall make their request known to the Metropolitan Clerk in writing.